 End the development phase

 Seeing this endeavour as a discrete ‘intervention development phase’ that comes to an end may feel artificial.
-In practice there is overlap between some actions taken in the development phase and the feasibility phase of the MRC framework,1 such as consideration of acceptability and some measurement of change in intermediate outcomes.
+In practice there is overlap between some actions taken in the development phase and the feasibility phase of the MRC framework,[1] such as consideration of acceptability and some measurement of change in intermediate outcomes.
 Developers may return to the intervention development phase if findings from the feasibility phase identify significant problems with the intervention.
 In many ways, development never stops because developers will continue to learn about the intervention, and refine it, during the later pilot/feasibility, evaluation and implementation phases.
 The intention may be that some types of intervention continuously evolve during evaluation and implementation, which may reduce the amount of time spent on the development phase.
 However, developers need to decide when to stop that first intensive development phase, either in terms of abandoning the intervention because pursuing it is likely to be futile, or moving on to the next phase of feasibility/piloting testing or full evaluation.
 They also face the challenge of convincing potential funders of an evaluation that enough development has occurred to risk spending resources on its pilot or evaluation.
-The decision to end the development phase may be partly informed by practicalities, such as the amount of time and money available, and partly by the concepts of data saturation and information power (used in qualitative research) in that the intensive process stops when few refinements are suggested by those delivering or using the intervention during its period of refinement.
+The decision to end the development phase may be partly informed by practicalities, such as the amount of time and money available, and partly by the concepts of data saturation and information power (used in qualitative research) in that the intensive process stops when few refinements are suggested by those delivering or using the intervention during its period of refinement, or these and other stakeholders indicate that the intervention feels appropriate to them.

 At the end of the development process, policy makers, developers or service providers external to the original team may want to implement or evaluate the intervention.
-Describing the intervention, using the TIDieR (Template for Intervention Description and Replication) Checklist,18 and producing a manual or document that describes the training as well as content of the intervention, can facilitate this.
+Describing the intervention, using one of the relevant reporting guidelines such as TIDieR (Template for Intervention Description and Replication) Checklist, and producing a manual or document that describes the training as well as content of the intervention, can facilitate this.
 This information can be made available on a website, and, for some digital interventions, the intervention itself can be made available.
 It is helpful to publish the intervention development process because it allows others to make links in the future between intervention development processes and the subsequent success of interventions, and learn about intervention development endeavours.
 Publishing failed attempts to develop an intervention, as well as those that produce an intervention, may help to reduce research waste.
 Reporting multiple, iterative and interacting processes in these articles is challenging, particularly in the context of limited word count for some journals.
 It may be necessary to publish more than one paper to describe the development if multiple lessons have been learnt for future development studies.

 Conclusions